dailystory/docs/articles/changelog/2019/april.md

 # DailyStory Product Updates for April 2019
 ## April 29, 2019
 * Bug: allow mailto links to pass through for email url rewrite
+* Refactor: add support for telligent groups and achievements
+* Refactor: more unit tests for Mindbody sync
+* Refactor: more unit tests and coverage for Telligent sync

 ## April 25, 2019
 * Refactor: add license check for redirects; add policy headers